vikchupak/Kubernetes/managedAndUnmanagedCluster/index.md

 - **Load balancing**
   - Cloud providers provide their own Load Balancer implementations
     - **It stands in front of the Ingress controller**.
 In this scenario Ingress controller doesn't work as a Load bancer, but just a "router".
+    - The cloud load balancer routes external traffic to the Ingress Controller.
   - We can configure a session stickiness
   - We can set SSL/TLS Certification
 - **Migration to another cloud**